 Applications are not limited to British/EEA nationals, but applicants must demonstrate that they are in a position to acquire appropriate work/study visas as necessary.
 Please consult the current visa regulations before applying, to ensure eligibility.

-Awards will be judged on the basis of candidates’ academic excellence, financial need, and the importance of the research to be carried out.
+The award will be judged on the basis of candidates’ academic excellence, financial need, and the importance of the research to be carried out; a judging panel for the award will be constituted from members of the BSECS Council.

 -

 - submit a short report (c.
-500 words) to the BSECS Prizes & Awards Officer, after the grant has been spent, detailing the research that it has facilitated;
+500 words) to the BSECS Awards Officer, after the grant has been spent, detailing the research that it has facilitated;

 - consider presenting their research at a BSECS or ISECS conference;

-The research funded by this award should take place between May of the year of award and October of the following year.
+- complete the research funded by this award between May of the year of award and October of the following year.

 To apply, candidates should send the following documents to the BSECS Prizes & Awards Officer at james.harriman-smith@ncl.ac.uk, by 23:59 on 1 February: